XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 >
 > [KR "Wiki".](https://gfl.zzzzz.kr/dolls.php?lang=en) Includes in-depth stat analysis.

-### Why is there a blue negative number in my doll stat page?

-> Negative affection because you let them die.
-Apologize and gib kek or 4evr suffr.

 ### How do I see a detailed version of a doll's stat?

 > Formation>Show Equip.
 The stats are above the equip boxes.